virgesmith/rust101/README.md

 ```
 where
 - `T` must be castable to a double
-- there's only one infinity, unlike IEEE754 (but would be a simple modification to have positive and negative)
+- infinity is a special case, like IEEE754 there are positive and negative variants

 So for `sqrt` its either real or imaginary, depending on sign: